 - The single command

-docker runcommand gets and run the most recent version of the image every time.
+docker rungets and runs the most recent version of the image every time.

 - The container isolates Swarm from your host environment.
 You don’t need to perform or maintain shell paths and environments.